 195.047 Transcripts as evidence.
 A transcribed copy of the evidence and proceedings or any specific part thereof, on any hearing under this chapter taken by the stenographer, being certified by such stenographer to be a true and correct transcript of all the testimony or of a particular witness, or of other specific part thereof, carefully compared with the original notes, and to be a correct statement of the evidence and proceedings had on such hearing so purporting to be taken and transcribed, shall be received in evidence with the same effect as if such reporter were present and testified to the fact so certified.
-A copy of such transcript shall be furnished on demand free of cost to any party to such hearing.
+A copy of such transcription of such transcription and transcribed to the fact so certified.